How to Determine Your Skin’s Tone and Undertone

 6. Think About the Sun’s Effects

 As you know, not everyone reacts the same to the sun.
 If you’re warm-toned, chances are you count yourself lucky for your ability to tan without burning.
 Your skin turns a golden brown in the sun, while people with a cool tone often will burn when exposed to the sun.
-Either way, you should be slathering your skin with Broad Spectrum SPF 15 or higher every day, and reapplying at least every two hours when you’re in the sun.
+Either way, you should be slathering your skin with broad-spectrum SPF 15 or higher every day, and reapplying at least every two hours when you’re in the sun.

 7. Review Your Neutral Clothing